 There is always someone I run into that wholeheartedly believes that they absolutely MUST wash their hair daily but I am telling you that you and your hair are better off if you go at least 1 day in between shampoos.

-5. There is A proper Way to Wash Your Hair
+5. There is A Right & Wrong Way to Wash Your Hair

 Not only will washing your hair too much cause your ends to split but not washing your hair properly will cause stress & roughness on your hair strands.